 Accelerated Master of Accounting and Accelerated Master of Science in Taxation

-The Accelerated Master of Accounting (MAcc) and Accelerated Master of Science in Taxation (MST) programs are designed specifically for University of Miami undergraduate business students.
-These programs enables high achieving accounting students who have accelerated their education by taking advanced courses in high school, testing out of classes, taking increased course loads or going to summer school, to start their graduate work while seniors so that they can complete both their bachelor and master degrees, and make significant progress on the CPA exam (if not complete it entirely) within 4½ years.
+The Accelerated Master of Accounting (MAcc) and Accelerated Master of Science in Taxation (MST) programs are designed specifically for University of Miami undergraduate accounting students.
+Therefore, unless you are a University of Miami undergraduate accounting major, these programs will not work for you.
+These programs enables high achieving accounting students who have accelerated their education by taking advanced placement courses in high school, testing out of classes, taking increased course loads or going to summer school, to start their graduate work while they are seniors so that they can complete both their bachelor and master degrees, and make significant progress on the CPA exam (if not complete it entirely) within 4½ years.

 Please see the other pages of this website including the frequently asked questions and contact the Director of Accounting Master’s Programs, Michael Werner at email@example.com for additional information.